An Introduction to String Diagrams for Computer Scientists: Semantics

-Finally, functions can also be seen as relations via their graph $\mathsf{Graph}(f)=\{(x,y)\mid y = f(x)\}$.
-Moreover, the composite (as relations) of two functional relations is the graph of the composite of the two corresponding functions: $\mathsf{Graph}(g\circ f) = \mathsf{Graph}(f)\poi \mathsf{Graph}(g)$.
-In other words, $\mathsf{Graph}$ defines a functor from $\Set\to\Rel$.
-In $\Rel$, it is possible to identity functional relations---relations that are the graph of some function---purely by how they interact with the hypergraph structure: they are precisely those that satisfy the (dup) and (del) axioms with respect to $\Bcomult$ and $\Bcounit$, as in the example of $\Set$ above.
-Indeed, a relation $f$ satisfies (dup) iff it is single-valued, and it satisfies (del) iff it is total (a nice exercise).
-This is a useful characterisation that often comes up in the literature. \end{example}
+Using $\Bcomult$, $\Bcounit$ as above, we can interpret string diagrams for cartesian categories in $\Rel$, since, as we have just seen, it contains $\Set$.
+However, not all interpretations of a signature that includes $\Bcomult$, $\Bcounit$ will satisfy the axioms of cartesian categories, unlike in $\Set$.
+In fact, in $\Rel$, it is possible to characterise functional relations purely by how they interact with $\Bcomult$, $\Bcounit$: they are precisely those that satisfy the $\mathsf{dup}$ and $\mathsf{del}$ axioms in \eqref{eq:copy-delete}, as in the example of $\Set$ above.
+Indeed, a relation $f$ satisfies $\mathsf{dup}$ if and only if it is single-valued, and it satisfies $\mathsf{del}$ if and only if it is total.
+This is a useful characterisation that often comes up in the literature.

+Finally, as we have mentioned, there are other choices of special, commutative Frobenius monoids in this SMC.
+The interested reader will find a full classification of all such choices in~\cite{pavlovic2009quantum}. \end{example}

 \begin{remark}[Not strict?]
 The observant reader may have noticed an issue with the previous examples: the SMCs of functions and relations are not strict.
-This is because taking the Cartesian product is not strictly associative, \emph{i.e.} the set $(X\times Y)\times Z$ is not \emph{equal} to the set $X\times (Y\times Z)$.
-However, it is harmless to pretend that they are (and again, this is why we can draw string diagrams in this category).
+This is because taking the cartesian product is not strictly associative, \emph{i.e.} the set $(X\times Y)\times Z$ is not \emph{equal} to the set $X\times (Y\times Z)$.
+However, because of the coherence theorem for SMCs (Remark~\ref{rmk:strictness}) it is harmless to pretend that they are---and again, this is why we can draw string diagrams in this category.
 If the reader is still uncomfortable with this idea, we invite them to give an equivalent presentation of the same SMC that does not rely on taking pairs, but \emph{tuples} of arbitrary length.
-This SMC would then be the \emph{strictification} of $\Set$ or $\Rel$ and nothing of importance would be lost. \end{remark}
+This SMC would then be the \emph{strictification} of $\Set$ or $\Rel$, and nothing of importance would be lost.

+Similarly, we required the semantic functor $\sem{\cdot}$ to be strict.
+To be fully formal, for many examples, we should allow $\sem{w_1w_2}$ to merely be isomorphic to $\sem{w_1}\otimes\sem{w_2}$.
+However, for all intents and purposes, we can act as if $\sem{\cdot}$ was strict, with codomain the strictification of the semantics we have in mind, as we do here. \end{remark}